radius-project/blog/radblog/content/posts/2025/radius-resource-types-contributing/index.md

 While Radius ships with a catalog of common resource types, the true power of Radius is unlocked when the community extends it by creating a **shared library** of Resource Types.
 Shared Resource Types, enable you and the community to model any service or technology, from a niche cloud service to a complex, multipart web application.

 This post explains how to contribute Resource Types and Recipes to the Radius ecosystem, with the goal of enabling a rich, community-driven library that benefits everyone.
-See links at the end of this post for more information on how to create resource types and associated recipes.

-## An Example to Get You Started

-To showcase what a good contribution looks like, the Radius team has added a [Redis resource type with a Kubernetes recipe](https://github.com/radius-project/resource-types-contrib/pull/5).
-This alpha-stage contribution provides:

-- A complete Redis Resource type schema.
-- Both Bicep and Terraform Recipes for Kubernetes.
-- Real-world testing with a sample application.
-- Clear documentation for others to follow.

-This serves as a template for community driven development.
-We encourage you to use it as a reference for your own contributions.

-## Start with Alpha: No Contribution is Too Small
+## Contribution Process Overview

-We welcome and encourage **alpha-stage contributions**.
-This is the perfect starting point for:

-- **Sharing early work** and experimental ideas.
-- **Getting community feedback** to refine your implementation.
-- **Collaborating** with others to improve and stabilize your resource.

-"Alpha" doesn't mean broken; it means you've built something that works and is ready for community collaboration.
+Contributions to the `resource-types-contrib` repository are categorized into three maturity levels.
+This allows for a flexible contribution process, where you can start small and collaborate with the community to mature your Resource Type over time.

+- **Alpha**: This is the entry point for all new contributions.
+At this stage, the focus is on sharing your experimental work.
+You'll need a valid schema, at least one working Recipe for any platform, basic documentation, and evidence of manual testing.

+- **Beta**: As a contribution matures, it can be promoted to Beta.
+This stage indicates that the Resource Type is well-tested and ready for broader use.
+Beta requirements include having Recipes for all major platforms (AWS, Azure, Kubernetes) in both Bicep and Terraform, along with automated functional tests.

+- **Stable**: The final stage is for Resource Types that are considered production-ready and are officially supported by the Radius project.
+These contributions have 100% test coverage, are fully integrated into the Radius CI/CD pipeline, and have a designated owner for long-term maintenance.

+You can find the detailed requirements for each stage in our [contribution guide](https://github.com/radius-project/resource-types-contrib/blob/main/contributing-docs/contributing-resource-types-recipes.md#maturity-levels).

 ## What Can You Contribute?